 The conference theme targets the teaching and learning of historical thinking skills and assessments with a special focus on creating civically engaged students.
 You’ll walk away smarter with new details about civic engagement strategies, tech integration tools, and current best practice.

 Our conference keynote speaker is Joel Breakstone, executive director of the Stanford History Education Group.
 Yup.
 That Stanford History Education Group.
 The one with the very cool lessons and the brand new Online Civic Literacy activities designed specifically to help you build engaged and informed citizens.
-So tell your friends – this is gonna be awesome!
+(Joel will also lead two breakout sessions on Monday.)
+Tell your friends – this is gonna be awesome!

 This week’s blogger is Adam Topliff: I teach 8th Grade Social Studies & Civics at Wamego Middle School in Wamego, KS.
 I love all things Hamilton!